Free Read #1: Second Chance at Stonybrook

 'That's not fair.
 It wasn't my fault they hadn't secured the beams on the footbridge.'

 Memories were bombarding him now.
 How he’d hauled her out of the stream near the construction site at Minas.
 It had been much warmer but her skin was chilled by the time they reached his trailer.
-He'd warmed her, first in the shower, and then on the narrow bed they'd shared more nights than not.
+He'd warmed her, first in the shower, and then on the narrow bed they'd shared since he'd crossed the line with her.

 His mistake, but they'd both paid the price.